The Flask Mega-Tutorial Part IX: Pagination

 Making It Easier to Find Users to Follow

-As I'm sure you noticed, the application as it is does not do a great job at letting users find other users to follow.
+As I'm sure you noticed, the application does not do a great job at letting users find other users to follow.
 In fact, there is actually no way to see what other users are there at all.
 I'm going to address that with a few simple changes.

 I'm going to create a new page that I'm going to call the "Explore" page.
 This page will work like the home page, but instead of only showing posts from followed users, it will show a global post stream from all users.
 Here is the new explore view function: